testcontainers/testcontainers-go/docs/features/wait/http.md

 The HTTP wait strategy will check the result of an HTTP(S) request that is available in the container, being able to set the following conditions:

-- the port to be used
+- the port to be used.
-- the path to be used
+- the path to be used.
-- the HTTP method to be used
+- the HTTP method to be used.
-- the HTTP request body to be sent
+- the HTTP request body to be sent.
-- the HTTP status code as a function to resolve a matcher
+- the HTTP status code as a function to resolve a matcher.
-- the HTTP response as a function to resolve a matcher
+- the HTTP response as a function to resolve a matcher.
-- the TLS config to be used for HTTPS
+- the TLS config to be used for HTTPS.
-- the startup timeout to be used, default is 60 seconds
+- the startup timeout to be used, default is 60 seconds.
-- the poll interval to be used, default is 100 milliseconds
+- the poll interval to be used, default is 100 milliseconds.

 Variations on the HTTP wait strategy are supported, including: